mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 ### Container registries and package repositories

-At a high-level, the security analyzers are delivered as Docker images and may leverage various package repositories.
+At a high-level, the security analyzers are delivered as Docker images and might leverage various package repositories.
 When you run a job on an internet-connected GitLab installation, GitLab checks the GitLab.com-hosted container registry to check that you have the latest versions of these docker images and possibly connect to package repositories to install necessary dependencies.